 It is also possible that they ask you to take a selfie video or picture-making certain gestures to prove your identity.
-If that is the case, I am afraid it is a dead-end for now.
+If that is the case, I am afraid it is a dead-end for now unless you use a deepfake face swapping technique.